 - Gather insightful comments that can aid in future research efforts

 Yes!
-In fact, the 2021 Graduate Student Colloquium will be held entirely online.
+In fact, the 2022 Graduate Student Colloquium will be held in-person with virtual options available!

 Yes!
-We encourage faculty members to invite students to attend online presentations.
+We encourage faculty members to invite students to attend the 2022 Graduate Student Colloquium.

 More information on how to register will be provided soon on this website.